thoughtworks-jumpstart/tdd-with-jest/README.md

 	balance before depositing is 5000 or more

-- Update the `withdraw()` method so that it does nothing when the account balance before depositing is 0 or less
+- Update the `withdraw()` method so that it does nothing when the account balance before withdrawing is 0 or less